OpenNebula/docs/source/installation_and_configuration/opennebula_services/monitoring.rst

 Tuning and Extending
 ====================

 The monitor system can be easily customized to include additional monitoring metrics.
-These new metrics can be used to implement custom scheduling policies or gather data of interest for the hosts or VMs.
+These new metrics can be used to implement custom scheduling policies or gather data of interest for the Hosts or VMs.
 Metrics are gathered by **probes**, simple programs that print the metric value to standard output using OpenNebula Template syntax.
 For example, in a KVM hypervisor, the system usage probe outputs:

 .. prompt:: bash host/monitor$ auto